tahoma2d/tahoma2d_docs/source/production_workflow.rst

 ~~~~~~~~~~~
 The scene is rendered in order to compose all the transformations and applied special FX in a sequence of frames in the format and resolution you prefer.

-The OpenToonz render farm allows you to batch-render OpenToonz scenes by using a series of computers connected on the same network using TCP/IP.
+The Tahoma render farm allows you to batch-render Tahoma scenes by using a series of computers connected on the same network using TCP/IP.

 See  :ref:`Rendering the Animation <rendering_the_animation>`  and  :ref:`Using the Toonz Farm <using_the_toonz_farm>`  .